danieldong51/nuggets-game/IMPLEMENTATION.md

 ### Definition of function prototypes

 A function to create a new player struct.
+It initializes the players location to a random room spot and sets the player's grid to be the empty grid.
+The server will then call updateGrid on the player's grid and master grid.
 ```c
 player_t* player_new(char* name, position_t* pos);
 ```